BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

     - [Edit an existing document](#edit-an-existing-document) - edit a page that currently exists in the Handbook.
     - [Create a new blog](#create-a-new-blog) - create a new blog entry on the Handbook.
 1. [Write your contribution](#write-your-contribution-and-submit-changes) - add your contribution text using markdown syntax
+    - [Saving your work](#saving-your-work) - how to save your work for later or finalisation.
+    - [Making further changes](#making-further-changes) - coming back to previously saved work.
+    - [All changes committed](#all-changes-committed) - when all work is finished and saved.
     - [Adding images](#adding-images) - add an image and use it in your page or blog.
 1. [Finalise your contribution](#finalise-your-contribution) - the actions you need to do to get your contribution live